PR 27 denial code description – expenses incurred after patient’s insurance coverage terminated.

 As I mentioned earlier that PR 27 is one of the most common denial code which causes delay in provider payments so it’s necessary to avoid it for healthy RCM.
 Here is a tip to avoid CO 27 denial.
 When patient comes for appointment and provides his insurance information, make sure to check his eligibility and coverage date span.

-Checking patient eligibility and coverage date span helps you to get up-to-date and active insurance information from patient on time which helps to avoid CO-27 denial code.
+Checking patient eligibility and coverage date span helps you to get up-to-date and active insurance information from patient on time which helps to avoid CO-27 denial code because sometimes pr27 denial code can also lead to CO 29 denial code of timely filing limit.

 Solution of PR 27 denial